MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Requires.md

 ## LONG DESCRIPTION
-The \#Requires statement prevents a script from running unless the  Windows PowerShell® version, modules, snap-ins, and module and snap-in version prerequisites are met.
+The \#Requires statement prevents a script from running unless the  Windows PowerShellï¿½ version, modules, snap-ins, and module and snap-in version prerequisites are met.
 If the prerequisites are not met,  Windows PowerShell does not run the script.

 You can use \#Requires statements in any script.
 You cannot use them in functions, cmdlets, or snap-ins.